A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: The design of the ELAS simulator

-Generally, discrete event simulators for organ allocation require complete knowledge on what would happen to a candidate if they would remain on the waiting list.
-For candidates transplanted in reality, such information is necessarily partly counterfactual; after all, transplantation prevents us from observing what would have happened to the transplanted candidate if they had remained on the waiting list.
-For other simulators, this \textit{counterfactual status problem} was tackled by complementing the real statuses of a transplanted candidate with statuses copied over from a similar but not-yet-transplanted candidate \cite{shechterClinicallyBasedDiscreteEvent2005, ThompsonXSAM2004}.
-Based on this idea, we propose to construct for each transplanted candidate a \textit{risk set} of candidates who (i) remain on the waiting list, (ii) are similar to the candidate on a set of pre-specified characteristics, and (iii) face similar 90-day mortality risks in the absence of transplantation.
+We describe the full procedure for imputing counterfactual status updates in Appendix \ref{app:imputation}.
+Briefly, this procedure first constructs a \emph{risk set} for each transplanted candidate.
+This is a set of candidates who (i) remain on the waiting list, (ii) are similar to the candidate on a set of pre-specified characteristics, and (iii) face similar 90-day mortality risks in the absence of transplantation.
 A complete status update trajectory can then be constructed by (i) randomly sampling a candidate from the risk set, and (ii) copying over the future status updates from the sampled candidate.
 By running this procedure repeatedly, we construct for each candidate multiple potential status update trajectories.
 This allows us to also quantify the uncertainty in this counterfactual status imputation procedure in simulations.
-We describe our procedure to complete counterfactual status updates in detail in Appendix \ref{app:imp_proc}.